 Start with your puppy standing in front of you.
 Hold a piece of kibble in your fingers and, starting with your hand at your side, bring it up slowly, folding your arm as if you were going to toss something over the same shoulder.
 Do this slowly, bringing the kibble past your puppy’s nose.
 Say “Sit” at the same time.
 You’re leading his nose upward as you say it.
 When he does, praise and give him the kibble.

-Start with your puppy sitting in front of you.
+Train your puppy to understand this basic hand signal by getting him to sit down in front of you.
 Hold a piece of kibble in your fingers and, with your hand raised above your head, bring it down, keeping your arm straight until it is hanging at your side.
 Do this slowly, bringing the kibble past your puppy’s nose as you signal.
 Say “Down” at the same time.
 You’re leading his nose down as you say it.
 When he lies down, praise him and give him the kibble.

 Start with your puppy in front of you.
 Hold a piece of kibble in your fingers.
 Start with your arm held straight out to your side, parallel with the ground.
 Now sweep your arm forward so your hand touches your opposite shoulder.
 Do this slowly at first, bringing the kibble past your puppy’s nose as you signal.
 Say, “Come” and back up a few steps at the same time.
 When he does, praise him and give him the kibble.

-Repeat these basic signals, paired with verbal commands some of the time, for as long it takes to get your puppy associating them.
+Repeat these basic hand signals for dogs, paired with verbal commands some of the time, for as long it takes to get your puppy associating them.
 Be patient with your puppy, and be as consistent as possible with your praise so he doesn’t get confused.
 Soon enough, you’ll be able to add more signals to your repertoire as your puppy grows.